machine learning +

 print(response["messages"][-1].content)

-When Should You Use PostgresSaver?
+When Should You Reach for PostgresSaver?

-Install the extra package first:
+Grab the package first:

 pip install langgraph-checkpoint-postgres